BrokenNPC-devs/RR-Alpha/README.md

 # UmadBro?

-- If you ever get stuck while scripting or something, google and reddit are your best friends
+- If you ever get stuck while scripting or something, read through the Unity Scripting API and look for a class that might help(link above)

+- If you still find yourself struggling, try to play around with some of the different options inside unity (like collisions matrix, physics effectors, inputs, etc)

-- If you find that reddit or google arn't helping, you might want to consider rethinking what you're doing
+- If you find that doesn't help, google and reddit are your best friends

-- Don't forget to always ask other devs for help when you need it!
+- If that doesn't help, you might want to ask other devs for help and reconsider they way you're approaching the problem

 # Congrats!
 You read this whole thing!

-- Now get working
+- Now get to wurk

 :)